 Learn more: Ultimate headphone buying guide

 Studio headphones are designed to reveal any flaws in the sound that’s been captured.
 They should not make everything sound pleasing, rather they should provide an unfiltered window into the recording, so the sound engineer can make necessary tweaks during production.
+You’ll notice that because of this requirement, we have a separate target curve we apply to the frequency response in our headphone reviews for this type of headphone.

 Studio headphones should be sturdy